Please select one of the topics below to view additional information.

 A: First, you need to complete an Account Development Form.
 Once this is completed, Virginia PMP staff will provide additional information to you via email concerning how to register with Clearinghouse, which is the database where you will upload your dispensing.
 If you have any questions during this process, please do not hesitate to contact us.

-A: You must report your establishment’s dispensing within 24 hours or the next business day, whichever comes later.
+A: You must report your establishment’s dispensing within 24 hours or the next business day, whichever comes later. (§54.1-2521.D)

 A: You must report all covered substances to the Virginia PMP.
 Covered substances, as defined in the Code of Virginia, are as follows:

-A: It is crucial that all data elements are reported to the Virginia PMP and that all elements are reported with accurate detail.
+A: It is crucial that all data elements are reported to the Virginia PMP and that all elements are reported accurately.
 Even one error or deletion of a required element can cause requesters to have difficulty obtaining complete, accurate information.
 For example, if the wrong date of birth is reported, it may cause this prescription to be omitted from a patient’s PMP history on the PMP report.
 When you receive an email that the information uploaded contained a submission error, you have five days to correct that error.
 This information can be found in the data reporting manual and reads as follows:

 “Any data not accepted due to a substantial number of errors or omissions must be corrected and resubmitted to the vendor within five (5) days of receiving notification of the same.”